Stride's Commitments to Privacy

 Herndon, VA 20171

-If you are a student, the Student Online Personal Information Protection Act protects the use and disclosure of "covered information."
+If you are a student in the state of California, the Student Online Personal Information Protection Act protects the use and disclosure of "covered information."
 We comply with the act.

-You can request information about the disclosure of your PI for direct marketing purposes of other entities.
-You can also tell Stride not to disclose PI to others for their direct marketing purposes.
+You can request information about the disclosure of your Personal Information for direct marketing purposes of other entities.
+You can also tell us not to disclose Personal Information to others for their direct marketing purposes.
 You can do so by emailing us at privacy@K12.com.

-California residents have certain additional rights related to their PI collected by and on behalf of a business subject to the California Consumer Protection Act (“CCPA”) statutes.
-The CCPA does not apply to non-profit or public educational institutions.
+Residents of California, Colorado, Connecticut, Utah, or Virginia have certain additional rights related to their Personal Information collected by and on behalf of a business subject to the state’s privacy laws.
+Generally, these state consumer privacy laws, including the California Consumer Protection Act (“CCPA”) statutes, do not apply to non-profit or public educational institutions.
 Much of the information collected by us is collected for the benefit of non-profits and public education institutions.
 Depending on whether information is collected for Stride’s business or for the benefit of non-profit and public education institutions, some of what is described below may not be applicable to at least some of your information that We collect.

 Over the past twelve months, We may have collected and disclosed some or all of the following types of PI in connection with providing services to you.
 The type of information, how it is collected, why it is collected and to whom it is disclosed can vary from person to person depending on the services the person receives from us and how the person interacts with us.